*SPOILER ALERT! *

 feel good most of the time, other than a little nausea and tiredness.”

-is to be expected.
+to be expected.
 Are you getting enough sleep?”

 Eena